 I have always wanted to be able to do a handstand.
-The balance, control and strength needed to keep ones self upright has always impressed me.
+The balance, control, and strength needed to keep one’s self upright have always impressed me.

 As a child, my brother and I would have contests at my grandparent’s cottage to see who could hold a handstand longer.

 We would wade out to about three or four feet of water, dive in, place our hands in the sand and stick our feet out.